Trusted mental health care at your fingertips

-Our digital treatments are safe and effective non-drug options for insomnia and anxiety*, available free on the NHS.
-They’re there for you when you need them most, via a smartphone app or online.
+Our digital treatments are safe and effective non-drug options for insomnia and anxiety*, available free in Scotland and some parts of England - no prescription required.

 Treatments that change lives